mus264/264-tools/README.md

 ## Installation

-The best way to install *264 Tools* and make sure you always have the latest version, is to use Nathanaël Lécaudé’s *[Max Package Downloader](https://github.com/natcl/max_package_downloader)*:
+*264 Tools* was included in Nathanaël Lécaudé’s *[Max Package Downloader](https://github.com/natcl/max_package_downloader)*, but since the introduction of Max 7.1’s [new native Package Manager](https://cycling74.com/2015/12/14/introducing-the-max-package-manager/) that is no longer the recommended installation method.

+While waiting for *264 Tools* to be included in the official Package Manager, please install it manually:

-1. Download and uncompress [__this ZIP file__](https://github.com/natcl/max_package_downloader/archive/master.zip "Max Package Downloader — most recent version") to your Max Packages directory.
+1. Download and uncompress the [latest release](https://github.com/mus264/264-tools/releases/latest) to your Max Packages directory.
 You can find this under `~/Documents/Max/Packages` for Max 6 or `~/Documents/Max 7/Packages` for Max 7.
 If you use both Max 6 and 7, install it for both.

 2. Open (or restart) Max.

-Once you have *Max Package Downloader* installed you can install or update *264 Tools* by following these steps:

-1. In Max’s __‘Extras’__ menu, __select ‘Package Downloader’__.

-2. __Select ‘264 Tools’__ from the Package Downloader’s drop-down menu.

-3. The information displayed will let you know the latest available version — __‘Remote version’__ — as well as the version you have installed — __‘Local version’__.

-4. __Click ‘Download’__, to install/update *264 Tools*.

----

-Alternatively, download the [latest release](https://github.com/mus264/264-tools/releases/latest) directly to your Max packages folder and repeat to update manually.

 ## Current Functionality